-This guest blog is the first of two parts and features the first 6 gems of wisdom from Lewis and Alan.
+This guest blog is the first of two parts and features the first 6 leadership lessons and gems of wisdom from Lewis and Alan.
 Tune back in next week to access the next 6.

 ‘Very great change starts from very small conversations, held by people that care.’

 Margaret J Wheatley

 Whether introverts, extroverts, data analysts or public speakers, we are hardwired for connection.
 The only way we can truly flourish in life is to connect with others.

 Infinite Leaders: Live is a podcast that explores the experiences, habits and secrets of inspirational leaders, coaches, educators and entrepreneurs from around the world through the power of conversation.

 Here we zoom in on 12 ‘Gems Of Wisdom’ — common themes of our conversations across the first 52 episodes, recorded in 52 weeks between June 2020 and June 2021.

 Hopefully, you’ll find one or two small and valuable enough to slip into your pocket and help you along your leadership journey!

 Identify Seminal Moments